 By default, WordPress comes with five user roles:

 So, five main roles.
 Why does WordPress need this many?
-Aren't you good with whatever user role your current profile uses when logging in to the WordPress dashboard?
+Aren't you good with whatever WordPress role manager your current user profile uses when logging in to the WordPress dashboard?

 Yes, and no. Granted, if it's just you working on the site then you're mostly good with that main Administrator user role that was assigned to your account during installation.